There are many different types of travel bags available in the market, each designed for a specific purpose.

-Hiking backpacks are designed for hiking or trekking which is normally a few days long or sometimes a single day trip, whereas travel backpacks are used for traveling which may last for months, not to mention also across multiple countries.
+Hiking backpacks are designed for hiking or trekking which is normally a few days long or sometimes a single day trip, whereas travel backpacks are used for traveling which may last for months, not to mention across multiple countries.

-The difference in use between hiking backpacks and travel backpacks controls their design.
+The difference in use between hiking backpacks and travel backpacks is their design.
 Hiking backpacks are lighter and generally compact.

-These along with other differences can make you life a lot easier and less stressful when traveling, say for example easier access to clothes and gear in the middle of a bus terminal minutes before your departure.
+These along with other differences can make your life a lot easier and less stressful when traveling, say for example easier access to clothes and gear in the middle of a bus terminal minutes before your departure.

 This quick guide will help you understand these features so that you can decide which style bag fits your needs the best.

 Suspension System.
 Comfort is one of the most important features in any backpack and especially a travel backpack.
 To carry weight for long periods of time, you’ll thank yourself for a super comfortable backpack that is easy on your body.
 Most bags use a combination of suspension and straps to distribute pressure.
 Padding on the straps and pressure areas also make it more comfortable.
-A good suspension system means the bags is comfortable to carry with least stress on your body.
+A good suspension system means the bags are comfortable to carry with least stress on your body.